PriyanshuKuchhadiya/priyanshukuchhadiya/README.md

 ### 🧑‍💼 About Me

-- 🌱 Diploma Graduate in Software Development at SAIT, Calgary
+- 🎓 Diploma Graduate in Software Development at SAIT, Calgary
 - 💡 Skilled in building full-stack apps using the MERN stack
-- 🚧 Currently working on **EduPlatform** – a course and assignment management app
+- 🧪 Enjoy building scalable and modern UIs with Tailwind and React
 - 💬 Ask me about anything MERN or real-time apps with WebSocket
 - 📫 Reach me at: **priyanshukuchhadiya165@gmail.com**

+---

+### 🗺️ Current Roadmap
+- 🚧 Building EduPlatform with full teacher-student workflow
+- 🌐 Exploring advanced React patterns (Hooks, Context, SSR with Next.js)
+- 🧠 Learning AWS cloud basics for hosting and deployment

+---

+### 🎯 2025 Goals
+- ✅ Launch 2 full-stack apps
+- ✅ Contribute to 3 open-source projects
+- 🚀 Publish a technical blog on MERN architecture

 ---